Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 ## Datastore Cache

-In order to avoid unecessary communication with the datastore, Kong caches entities (e.g., APIs, Consumers, Credentials) for a configurable period of time.
+To avoid unnecessary communication with the datastore, Kong caches entities (e.g., APIs, Consumers, Credentials) for a configurable period of time.
 It also handles invalidations if such an entity is updated.